-To prevent a soggy zucchini casserole: Dry your zucchini slices by patting and gently squeezing them with paper towels.
+- To prevent a soggy casserole: Dry your zucchini slices by patting and gently squeezing them with paper towels.

 - Weigh your zucchini to ensure the accurate ratio of ingredients.
-It's not specific enough for me to tell you to use "three zucchini," because let's face it, there’s a big difference between a cucuzza the size of a baseball bat and a small zucchino.
-And it’s not easy to measure cups of zucchini and get consistent results.
+It's not specific enough for me to tell you to use "three zucchini," because let's face it, there's a big difference between a cucuzza the size of a baseball bat and a small zucchino.

 - How can I use up zucchini?

 - What's the perfect meatless meal for Lenten Fridays?

 - What should I make for brunch or a party?
 (Baked Vegetable Risotto with Asparagus and Spinach is a great option too, and check out these Italian Appetizers!)

 And, absolutely no baking mix is required.
-You’ve got to try this.
-Enjoy!
+You've got to try this!